clarkedarkmatter/carrieforky-0d637/content/pages/index.md

     colors: colors-a
     backgroundSize: inset
     title: Why Is Carrie Running?
-    text: >
+    text: |
-      Watch the video below to hear more about Carrie and how she'd represent us in Frankfort.
+      Watch the video to hear more about Carrie Sanders McKeehan.
     badge:
       type: Badge
       styles: